 You’ve decided to take the next step in your career and apply for the job you really want.
 You're now sailing through your interview, answering each question comprehensively and with ease.
 Then your interviewer asks the question many tend to stumble over, ‘What’s your current salary?’.
 Whilst the question is relatively straightforward, it's ok to find talking about the subject of money uncomfortable.

-In years to come, we may see this question phased out of interviews, but for now be sure to read VANRATH’s tips on how to handle this delicate conversation, and how to let your interviewer know your expectations.
+In years to come, we may even see this question phased out of interviews, but for now read our tips on how to handle this conversation and let your interviewer know your expectations.

 Not only does this stand as testament to your integrity from the outset, but an honest answer means that you won’t trip up on your lie later- when the repercussions could be more far-reaching.

 It’s also important to be honest with yourself.
 Before you enter an interview scenario, you also need to decide what your salary expectations are.
 It helps to be clear in your own mind what your expectations are, and what your cut off is.
 Need help to work this out?
 Read on...

 It’s likely that you’ve grown and developed in your current role, which will have added value to you as an employee.
 Be sure to benchmark the salary for your new prospective role against other similar positions in the market place; try to dig into the specialisms of the role and look for matches in your own skill set.
 This will give you an idea of the approximate salary for the role you are seeking, and will provide a good idea of your market value.